-It all leaks into a vast array of deep societal “outcast” issues, such as obsessive-compulsive and social anxiety disorders, depression, or social isolation.
+It all leaks into a vast array of “outcast” issues, such as obsessive-compulsive and social anxiety disorders, depression, or social isolation.
 The “quick fixes,” which many resort to, are equally damaging too—excessive plastic surgery, eating disorders, over-exercising, and malnutrition.

 An ill-ambition to measure up and live up to artificial “high” standards—such as physical perfection or conditional approval from others—is often a silent but efficient killer.
-It has many means and tricks up his sleeves to make us feel inferior, to push us in an endless pursuit after the next “norm” of cool or beautiful or successful, and to slowly drive us over the edge of our own sanity.
+It has many means and tricks up its sleeves to make us feel inferior, to push us in an endless pursuit after the next “norm” of cool or beautiful or successful, and to slowly drive us over the edge of our own sanity.

 Carl Rogers (1902-1987) was an American psychologist, most recognized for his work on the so-called humanistic approach which focuses on studying self-actualization through realizing one’s capabilities and creativity.
 He is considered the founding father of the psychotherapy research.
 Of interest to us is his work on the self-concept

 Rogers, C. (1959).
 A theory of therapy, personality and interpersonal relationships as developed in the client-centered framework.
 In (ed.)
 S. Koch, Psychology: A study of a science.
 Vol. 3: Formulations of the person and the social context.
 New York: McGraw Hill.

 Rogers, C. R. (1961).
 On Becoming a person: A psychotherapists view of psychotherapy.
 Houghton Mifflin.

 Kilbourne, J. (1999).
 Can’t buy my love: How advertising changes the way we think and feel.
 New York: Touchstone Books.